 Not all carbs are the same.
 The most common carbohydrates are simple carbs (sugar), dietary fiber, and starches.
-The way carbohydrate foods are prepared can make a significant difference also.
+The preparation of these foods can also make a significant difference.
 Carbs such as starch or sugar are not easily digested by cats and could lead to negative effects, especially on the digestive system.

 So cats can process carbs, but that doesn’t mean they need them.
 Dietary carbohydrates are not necessary for cats.
 Most creatures fulfill their blood glucose needs by synthesizing glucose from carbs or protein.
 Cats can and most commonly do use protein, so they don’t need carbs, but recent science suggests that cats can also adapt to using carbs.